Correlation Between Merck and Twitter

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Merck Company are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
-Despite quite weak basic indicators, Merck disclosed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Merck Company are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
+Despite quite persistent basic indicators, Merck is not utilizing all of its potentials.
+The newest stock price mess, may contribute to short-term losses for the institutional investors.

 Twitter